TheDrHax/thedrhax-tmpfize/README.md

  -v		        - Show info messages.

 Mount Settings:
- TARGET_DIR	    - Path or name of directory that will be moved to tmpfs.
+ SOURCE_DIR	    - Path or name of directory that will be moved to tmpfs.

  -t interval	- Synchronize interval in seconds (default: 30, 0 to disable).